dillon-bostwick/async-recursive/README.md

 To use with callback:

 ```
-asyncRecurse(targetObject, iteratee, options, (err) => {
+asyncRecurse(targetObject, iterate, options, (err) => {
 	if (err) throw Err;

 	//...
 });
 ```

-To use as an ES6 promise, do not pass a fourth argument:
+To use as an ES6 promise, simply do not pass a fourth argument:
 ```
 asyncRecurse(targetObject, worker, options)
 .then(...)